vivekFuneesh/VId/README.md

 Techies, money-holders & investors or buyers can contact me on vivek.funeesh@gmail.com, if they find Alpha output interesting.

 Future 1st final version will be 50% modified version with more randomness and amount of IDs that can be generated.

+<b> Before_Insight.txt conatins some of the difficulties I faced and experience I gained while understanding time & randomness.</b>